knimitz/windowmanager-service/doc/ApplicationGuide.md

 This is also true for *QML* applications, where only after the `requestSurface()` should the load of the resource be done.
-The method returns `0` after the surface was requested successfully.
+The method returns `surface id` a client application can use after the surface was requested successfully.

 #### Workings of requestSurface()